-For Heidenhain TNC and iTNC controllers CNCnetPDM enables you to acquire and monitor machine-, process- and quality-data.
+Version 188.8.131.52: For Heidenhain TNC and iTNC controllers CNCnetPDM enables you to acquire, monitor and write machine-, process- and quality-data.
 Seamless integration of the data with your business information systems as well as modification of parameters at these controllers is also supported by CNCnetPDM.

 This document describes setup and test of data acquisition from Heidenhain TNC 426, 430, 320, 620, 640 and iTNC 530 controllers.

-At the controller you have to make sure that external access via LSV 2 protocol is enabled.
 To do so switch to programming mode click [MOD].
 If a dialog opens, select ‘Machine settings -> External access’ and check if soft key ‘External access’ at the bottom is set to ‘Yes’.
+If the soft key is not shown you can make it visible by inserting or uncommenting entry in file OEM.SYS:

 Comment out PLCPASSWORD by prepending a semicolon ‘;’ and set